hirak99/ordered_thread_pool/README.md

 This is a lightweight performant implementation of threadpool with synchronization.

+An use case is when you want to queue multiple jobs to run in parallel, but their outputs displayed in the same order as they were queued.

 The implementtion is provided as a header-only library.

 ## Quick Example